 Fundamentals of Data Engineering (FDE) by Joe Reis and Matt Housley (O'Reilly)

 Although this was published only a few months ago, it has already become a fundamental resource about everything you need to know about Data Engineering.

 The book gives you a very concise overview about the Data Engineering landscapes and does a great job in structuring tasks, technologies, and processes.
 It only touches on specific technologies, but focuses on the wider concepts.

-I have read that some recommend reading FDE before DDIA, but I wouldn't agree.
-It's rather up to your preference and I think it also makes perfect sense to start with DDIA to get a deep understanding of the technology and then map this to the fundamental concepts with FDE.
+I have read that some recommend reading FDE before DDIA (see below), but I disagree.
+It's rather up to your preference and experience.
+DDIA requires a lot of general knowledge about engineering.
+But if you have that, it also makes perfect sense to start with DDIA to get a deep understanding of the technology and then map this to the fundamental concepts with FDE.